hdavidviloria/hdavidviloria/README.md

 <h1 align="center">Hi 👋, I'm David</h1>
-<h2 align="center">A passionate sophomore student who always likes to learn something new!</h3>
+<h2 align="center">A passionate sophomore student who always likes to learn something new!
+Here are a few things to know about me!</h3>

 ### 🔭 One thing to know about me is that I LOVE efficiency.